Two weeks in Thailand: What to do and see

 Six things to know before going to Thailand

-- Bring cash with you – of course, you can use ATMs and exchange offices, and pay by card; however, all the street food you’ll eat there can’t be paid for by card – make sure to have cash with you.
+- Bring cash with you – you can use ATMs and exchange offices and pay by card.
+The street food you’ll eat there can’t be paid for by card, so make sure to have cash with you.

-- Learn few words in the Thai language – as you know, a few words open many doors, so why not learn the basics in the language of the country you are visiting.
-I understand that it might be difficult; however, even just trying gives you the advantage of being helped if needed or just better received.
+- Learn few words in the Thai language – a few words open many doors, so why not learn the basics in the language of the country you are visiting.
+It might be difficult; however, even just trying gives you the advantage of being helped if needed.
 There are genders in Thai language, so, if you are a man, you end your sentences with khrup/ka and, if you are a woman, with ka/kap.
-Some basic expressions include: Chai (Khrup/Ka) – Yes, Mai (Khrup/Ka) – No, Khop khun (Khrup/Ka) – Thank you, Sawadee (Khrup/Ka) – Hello, La gorn (Khrup/Ka) – Goodbye, Mai phet – not spicy (I had to use this a lot since I don’t eat spicy), and Aroy – Delicious (because their food – street food especially – is delicious).
+Some basic expressions include: Chai (Khrup/Ka) – Yes, Mai (Khrup/Ka) – No, Khop khun (Khrup/Ka) – Thank you, Sawadee (Khrup/Ka) – Hello, La gorn (Khrup/Ka) – Goodbye, Mai phet – not spicy (I had to use this a lot since I don’t eat spicy), and Aroy – Delicious (because their street food is delicious).

 - Use public transport in Bangkok – it is pretty organized and clean.
 One of the things that amazed me in Bangkok was how orderly Thai people would enter trains.
 I haven’t seen such order even in the most western/ized countries.
 Just lovely to see no one rushing or pushing through the line.